BruinBlitz - Chip Kelly Pre-Practice Presser

 Chip Kelly Pre-Practice Presser

-UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about roster management over the next few years with the new rules.
-He also touches upon Dorian Thompson-Robins...
+UCLA head coach Chip Kelly met with the Bruin beat media via a teleconference to talk about the great results of the Bruin bubble, more COVID-related stuff, the offensive line, and a whole lot more...

 PREMIUM CONTENT